 Is there an official portion recommendation for caviar?

-For whole indulgences ("celebratory dinners or single servings"), the size goes up to 30-50 grams per guest.
-The luxury presentations (yes, they exist) can be 100 grams or more per person.
-These portions are typically reserved for single-variety tastings or celebratory, caviar-forward menus.
+For whole indulgences (celebratory dinners or single servings), the size goes up to 30–50 grams per guest.
+Luxury presentations can be 100 grams or more per person, typically reserved for single-variety tastings or caviar-forward menus.

 Tasting: 10–15g